Haoming02/sd-webui-resharpen/README.md

 For `txt2img`, there is also a second slider for the `Hires.
 Fix` pass.
 You can set positive for the normal pass and negative for the hr pass, or vice versa, for some interesting effects.

+There is also an advanced scaling setting, allowing you to adjust the strength throughout the process *(**eg.** lower the sharpness towards the end)*.

-> By default, this Extension is disabled during the [ADetailer](https://github.com/Bing-su/adetailer) phase
+> This Extension is disabled during the [ADetailer](https://github.com/Bing-su/adetailer) phase

 **Note:** `Ancestral` samplers *(**eg.** `Euler a`)* do **not** work.
 Tested and confirmed to work for both `Euler` and `DPM++ 2M Karras`.